 - Academic Search Complete (Business, Insurance and other topics related to Healthcare and Healthcare Mgt.)

-- Full Text Finder is located in a large purple box at the top of the page
+- Full Text Finder is located in a large purple box at the top of the Watson Library page

 - Many articles within the CINAHL Complete database are full text.

-- Articles that show abstracts only and not full text can be requested through NURSING Interlibrary Loan.
+- Bibliographic records that contain abstracts only (not full text) can be requested through Nursing Interlibrary Loan.

 The Header Bar

 - New Search (To begin a new search)